alkampfergit/personal-blog/codewrecks/content/post/old/2008/07/relations-are-really-so-useful.md

 This instruction uses ISession.Load(), that actually creates a proxy of the Customer Object, and since NHibernate needs only the Id of an object to set the relation, customer table never gets queried.
 This is good

 Association between objects seems to make life easier, so one of the most frequent error is thinking that if an association is good, bidirectional association is two times good.
-With an ORM, lazy load, persistence by reachability, add associations between objects is a tempting strategyâ€¦.but pay attention, this is the devil whispering to you hear, because bidirectional associations can be really dangerous.
+With an ORM, lazy load, persistence by reachability, add associations between objects is a tempting strategy...but pay attention, this is the devil whispering to you hear, because bidirectional associations can be really dangerous.

 To understand what is happening behind the scenes, suppose you decide to create an association from customer to order, with a simple property Orders of type IList&lt;Order&gt; in the Customer object.
 This is not a bidirectional association yet, but it is already problematic.
 First example: adding an order and a new Customer.